 It’s that time of year again, when folks start dishing up the most controversial of all seasonal arrivals: eggnog.
 When it comes this yolky, spicy, satiny drink, there isn’t much middle ground.
 Some people are appalled by the richness, while others (myself included) can’t get enough of the stuff.

 There’s an old adage about eggnog that if you’ve only tried the store-bought variety, you’ve never really had it at all.
 We tend to agree.
-Commercial eggnog has to contain no less than one percent egg and its makers often amp the sugar up to extremes to invent flavor.
+Commercial eggnog has to contain no less than one percent egg and its makers often amp the sugar up to extremes to create flavor.

 WHAT THE HELL IS EGGNOG ANYWAY?

 Eggnog goes back centuries.
 The English used to mix milk, eggs, spices, and ale into a hot drink and use it as a medicine, commonly called a posset.
 As time went on, that concoction took on variations as Europeans spread across the new world.
 Eggnog, as we know it today, was more or less invented in the American colonies where access to chickens, cows, and rum brought together the three key ingredients.